 Mortise Hinges and Non-Mortise Hinges – Everything You Wanted to Know About Them

 Hinges are an integral part of any door as they serve as its anchor.
-It enables the door movement up to certain angles depending on if the door opens outside or inside.
+It enables the door to move up to certain angles depending on whether the door opens outside or inside.
 So, they work like joints of the door.
 The hinges can be made of different materials.
 They are broadly classified into two types- mortise hinges and non-mortise hinges.
-However, there are various types of hinges such as barrel, butt, pivot, heavy duty, and more, which can be mortise or non-mortise depending on their application and user preference.
-This post will help you understand the difference between mortise and non-mortise hinges on the basis of their definitions, basic structure, and applications.
+However, there are various types of hinges such as barrel, butt, pivot, heavy-duty, and more, which can be mortise or non-mortise depending on their application and user preference.
+This post will help you understand the difference between mortise and non-mortise hinges based on their definitions, basic structure, and applications.

 Get Introduced to Mortise Hinges

 Mortise hinges are the ones where the hinge leaves are designed to lie on the plate or mortised into the door frame or jamb.
-It is hidden with the door surface, and makes it look smooth and allows for a wider throw of the door when opening.
+It is hidden with the door surface makes it look smooth and allows for a wider throw of the door when opening.
 They are fabricated from carbon steel or stainless steel (grades 316L or 304L).
-Half mortise or a full mortise hinges are available for your convenience.
+Half-mortise or full-mortise hinges are available for your convenience.
 Full mortise hinges have been traditionally used for decades.
 Both leaves of these hinges lie on the door plate or the door.
-In half mortise hinges, only one hinge leaf is mounted on to the door frame, which is visible.
+In half-mortise hinges, only one hinge leaf is mounted onto the door frame, which is visible.
 The other leaf is fastened on the face of the door.

-Doors which have mortise hinges do not require cuts into the steel to fit the hinge.
-These are easy to install and makes for a rigid mounting option as well.
-They have a non-handed design and hence can be mounted either on the left or the right.
+Mortise hinge doors do not require cutting into the steel to fit the hinge.
+They are also easy to install and provide a rigid mounting option.
+Because they are non-handed, they can be mounted on either the left or the right.

 Mortise hinges are suitable for heavy-traffic entrances and heavy-weight doors.
 Their application areas include heavy doors at industrial, military, dependable medical, and commercial facilities.
-304 stainless steel hinges are available for corrosion resistant applications.
-316L stainless steel has better corrosion resistant properties are excellent choice for highly corrosive and marine environments.
-Mortise and half mortise hinges manufactured in standard or heavy-duty styles.
+304 stainless steel hinges are available for corrosion-resistant applications.
+316L stainless steel has better corrosion-resistant properties are excellent choice for highly corrosive and marine environments.
+Mortise and half-mortise hinges are manufactured in standard or heavy-duty styles.

 • Mortise or Half Mortise Hinges are available

-• Non-removable pin for tamper resistant installations are available
+• Non-removable pins for tamper-resistant installations are available

 • Our hinges are proudly Made in the U.S.A